A Classical Model Correspondence for G-symmetric Random Tensor Networks: Computing Entanglement Entropy with G-Symmetry

-Note that in the case that $A$ is one simply connected region then the correction is $- \log{|G|}$.
-It is also worth noting that this theorem still relies on the shape of the region $A$ in the instance where our bond dimensions differ.
-Nonetheless, we can see how the topological entanglement entropy manifests in the entropy average as a difference in domain walls in the classical model ground states.
+where $\alpha$ is a constant dependent on the virtual bond dimension.
+Note that if our bond dimensions $D_{xy}$ and $d_x$ are equivalent and allowed to be arbitrarily large, then we have an area law entropy regardless of the shape of the region $A$.
+Moreover, we can see then how the topological entanglement entropy manifests in the entropy average as a difference in domain walls in the classical model ground states.

-We can now present an expression for the Von Neumann entropy by way of an upper and lower bound.
-The Von Neumann entropy is lower bounded by the second R\'{e}nyi entropy so that it follows immediately from Proposition 4 that
+We can now attempt to present an expression for the Von Neumann entropy by way of an upper and lower bound.
+The Von Neumann entropy is lower bounded by the second R\'{e}nyi entropy so that it follows immediately from above that